nixcloud/nixcloud-webservices/documentation/nixcloud.webservices.md

 ### mediawiki's systemd backend

-`mediawiki` is using the apache web server and can be controlled using:
+`mediawiki` is using the apache web server and can be controlled using various services/targets:

+      systemctl | grep mediawiki

+try:

-      systemctl status mediawiki-test1
+      systemctl status mediawiki-test1-apache
-      journalctl -u mediawiki-test1
+      journalctl -u mediawiki-test1-apache

 ### Upload files / logging